mashraf94/Advanced_Lane_Lines_Project4/writeup_report.md

 ## Single Image Processing Pipeline
 *The code for this step is contained in the first code cell of the IPython Notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`).*

 This pipeline `process_img()` is set with threshholds to detect lanes within an image in the RGB color space.
-If the image was read with `cv2.imread()`, or is in the BGR color space, it is transformed to RGB using the BGR parameter. `BGR=True`
+If the image was read with `cv2.imread()`, or is in the BGR color space, it is transformed to RGB using the BGR parameter. `process_img(BGR=True)`
 ### 1. Remove Image Distortion `cv2.undistort()`

 Using OpenCV function `cv2.undistort()`, along with the calculated calibration matrix `mtx`, and distortion parameters `dist`.
 Input images into the pipeline are undistorted: